DIDSR/sfrc/README.rst

 The example codes below show how to run sfrc by using data from DL/Reg methods and their reference counterparts used in our paper.
 Run the codes below.
 Then accordingly change input paths and sfrc parameters for your application.

-1. sFRC on SRGAN-based CT upsampled (x4) outputs
+1. sFRC on SRGAN-based CT upsampled (x4) images

    .. code-block::